 • Focus work and quality arts activities delivered with specialist input

 The morning sessions are set aside primarily for English, maths and phonics.
-PE and science are also taught in the mornings and every morning the children participate in a ‘Daily Run’.
-We have specialist teachers for MFL, Computing, PE, Art and Music.
+PE can also be taught in the mornings and every morning the children participate in a ‘Daily Run’ or ‘HiiT’.
+We have specialist teachers for maths, computing, PE and music.

 A varied PE curriculum is followed, including gymnastics, games, multiskills, dance, athletics, swimming and outdoor education.
 During sports afternoons hockey, football, tag rugby, cross country, netball, rounders and cricket are played.
 The PE department work very hard to arrange a calendar of sports events throughout the year, including regular fixtures, both home and away.
 If your child represents the school, they will be provided with kit.